ying-tang/help-documentation/_drafts/Metadata_service_FAQ.md

 **Q. Is there a simpler, more reliable alternative?**

-Yes!
+**A.** Yes!
 It's ConfigDrive.
 It eliminates all the complexity of dealing with the Neutron metadata agent.
 ConfigDrive brings your data closer to your instance by putting it on a virtual CD-ROM / ISO that is mounted and unmounted during `cloud_init`.
 Use it like so:

 ```
 nova boot --config-drive true --image my-image-name --flavor my-flavor myinstance